ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

 "I'm claiming BISS on 65 hectares in Ireland.
 How does the CRISS top-up work under the current CAP?
 What would my approximate CRISS payment be, and what could I do to make sure I'm claiming the full amount?"

 "I run 120 ewes alongside a suckler herd in Ireland.
-Explain the Sheep Welfare Scheme โ what it pays, what I have to do to qualify, and when applications are typically open."
+Explain the Sheep Improvement Scheme and the National Sheep Welfare Scheme — what they pay, what I have to do to qualify, and when applications are typically open."

-"I have 80 suckler cows in Ireland and I'm considering BEEP-S. What does the scheme pay, what records do I need to keep, and what's the process for submitting data through ICBF?"
+"I have 80 suckler cows in Ireland and I'm in SCEP.
+What does the scheme pay, what records do I need to keep, and what's the process for submitting data through ICBF?"

 After you run these prompts, take the output and verify any specific figures on gov.ie or citizensinformation.ie before making any decisions.